-In this post, I tried to list down key concept, data structure, and Algorithm used.
-Few of the concept picked from Amazon’s Dynamo and few of them picked from Google’s BigTable, that is why, Cassandra is best known for the rich features in NOSQL space.
+Learn key concepts in Cassandra, data structure and Algorithms in Cassandra.
+Few of the concepts picked from Amazon’s Dynamo and a few of them picked from Google’s BigTable, that is why Cassandra is best known for the rich features in NOSQL space.

 Following are few of the key Concept, Data structures and Algorithm used in Apache Cassandra.